codio-content/Coding_with_Java-Numeric_and_string_expressions/.guides/content/Challenges-and-Outputs-c59e.md

 ## Output

 You have already seen how to print and display text in a previous section by changing the text between the quotations `System.out.println("")`.
-Output for challenges need to be different and identifiable and that is why you need to use a similar looking line `Codio.out.println("")` for all the output a challenge requires.

 {Check It!|assessment}(test-1363438530)